mdsowmikaiub/Python-with-MachineLearning/README.md

 # Python-with-MachineLearning
-Using The Python Programming Language with some Algorithm and Dataset makes a train &amp; test on the machine and new output value prediction
+Using The Python Programming Language with some Algorithm and Dataset makes a train &amp; test operation on the machine and new output value prediction